arafatm/Notes/lifehack/easyway_to_stop_smoking.md

 ## CHAPTER 42 OVER TWENTY YEARS OF FEEDBACK

-this attitude is beginning to change and today some of our most enthusiastic supporters are frontline medical professionals who themselves work with smokers.
+This attitude is beginning to change and today some of our most enthusiastic supporters are frontline medical professionals who themselves work with smokers.